-Positive Community Action (PCA) are in the process of converting a double decker bus into a premises for our work to fight food poverty, loneliness and culture deprivation in the local community.
-Volunteers and members of the community are donating their time and skills to get the bus up and running.
+Positive Community Action (PCA) are still in the process of converting a double decker bus into a premises for our work to fight food poverty, loneliness and culture deprivation in the local community.
+Volunteers and members of the community have been donating their time and skills to get the bus up and running.
+There had been some mechanical issues and other challenges in getting it MOT’d, but we’re pleased to announce that it has now passed its MOT, had a service and issues have been fixed.

 The main aim of PCA is primarily to fight hunger and loneliness, but it obviously goes a lot deeper than that.
 With the cost of living crisis and the lack of access to creative amenities, many isolated rural communities become culturally deprived.